Residency Team

 |

 Julia Marsala, MD Julia is joining the CVPH residency as an FM-OB provider.
 While originally from Trenton, Ontario, she grew up in State College, Pennsylvania.
 She received a Bachelor’s degree in Life Sciences and Global Development Studies at Queen’s University, then attended Penn State for medical school.
 She completed her family medicine residency training at UVM in Burlington, VT, and then spent a year in Greensboro, NC doing a surgical obstetrics fellowship.
 She is thrilled to return north again and to be close to family and friends.
-In her spare time, she enjoys cooking, hiking, watching/playing hockey (go Leafs!), skiing, and trying her hand at gardening. |
+In her spare time, she enjoys cooking, hiking, watching/playing hockey (go Leafs!), skiing, and trying her hand at gardening.
+Delaney Osborn, MD Delaney is excited to be joining the CVPH family medicine residency as a |

 Lindsey Wilhelm, DO Lindsey graduated from the University of New England College of Osteopathic Medicine where she earned her medical degree as well as a Masters in Public Health.
 She completed her family medicine residency training at Albany Medical Center.
 She directs both the Osteopathic Medicine Curriculum and the Wilderness Medicine Elective.
 She has a special interest in women’s health, family planning, preventative medicine, osteopathic manipulation, pediatrics, dermatology, nutrition, physician wellness and wilderness medicine.
 In her free time she enjoys spending time with her husband and 2 children, exploring the Adirondack Mountains, gardening and trying to keep up with her kids while skiing at Whiteface Mountain. |